5 Wood Flooring Vent Cover Options You Should Know About

 4. Egg Crate or Grate Style

-Egg crate wood floor covers consist of wood strips in a crisscross pattern creating perfect squares across the face of the cover.
+Egg crate hardwood floor covers consist of wood strips in a crisscross pattern creating perfect squares across the face of the cover.
 It’s both beautiful and strong.
-Also called yacht decking, it’s reminiscent of wood hatch covers on old sailing ships.
+Also called yacht decking, it’s reminiscent of real wood hatch covers on old sailing ships.

 The egg crate style can be flush or self-rimming.